Khilafat o Malukiyat: Content

 This book discusses about the stages of transformation of Khilafat into monarchy.
 It was translated into English and published under the title, Islam's Political Order: The Model, Deviations and Muslim Response.
 The English edition was translated by Tarik Jan.

-Reviews & Criticism
+Reception

 Some Sunni scholars have written in an attempt to refute Maududi's book.
-Some prominent works are Khilafat-o-Malookiat, Tareekhi-o-Shar'i Haysiat by Hafiz Salahuddin Yousaf, Shahwahid-e-Taqaddus by Syed Muhammad Miyan Deobandi and Hazrat Muawiyah aur Tareekhi Haqa'iq by Muhammad Taqi Usmani.
+Some prominent works are Khilafat-o-Malookiat, Tareekhi-o-Shar'i Haysiat by Hafiz Salahuddin Yousaf, Shahwahid-e-Taqaddus by Syed Muhammad Miyan Deobandi and Hazrat Muawiyah aur Tareekhi Haqa'iq by Taqi Usmani.
 Works in favour of Maududi include nearly 700 pages long Tajaliat-e-Sahabah by Amir Usmani, nephew of Shabbir Ahmad Usmani; who originally wrote for almost a year in favour of Abbasi's book.
 Amir Usmani went so far as to claim that Maududi's book was unprecedented in the entire Islamic literature.
 Another book in favour, Khilafat-o-Malookiat par Aitrazat ka Tajziya was written by Justice Malik Ghulam Ali.